 One key to testing and using imgix effectively is to configure your image storage to make the best use of our advanced caching architecture.
 Thinking through how your image catalog is stored and specifying in advance how images should be cached allows every link in the chain between your master image and the end user to serve it as quickly as possible.

-imgix can connect directly with Amazon S3, Google Cloud Storage, your servers, or proxy any image on the internet.
+imgix can connect directly with Amazon S3, Google Cloud Storage, Microsoft Azure, your servers, or proxy any image on the internet.
 As long as your images are publicly addressable by a URL, we can serve them, so there’s no need to move them anywhere specific.
 That said, we recommend the following best practices to ensure a smooth integration.

 - Store your images in a single location (unless using web proxy).
 A non-proxy imgix Source can only map to one location, but you can have multiple Sources if necessary (e.g. for testing and production).